 AT A GLANCE: Providing the key information to help you navigate the novel coronavirus pandemic in Marin County – Updated 12/1/22.
 Click on SOURCE for more information about each category.

 Health & Emergencies

 Click link for vaccination information.

 Click link for a list of food banks in Marin County.

+In-library and curbside services available at library branches.
+Click link below for specific services and schedules.
 For information on other Marin libraries, click here.

 Personal Care Services

 Masks not required but strongly recommended while at bus stops and terminals, while boarding and disembarking, and for the duration of travel.
 Marin Transit no longer requires social distancing on its buses (except for 6-foot distancing around the bus operator area).